Ada-Developers-Academy/daily-curriculum/cohort_schedules/C02_internship.md

 ## Week 6 of Internships

+### Learning Goals
+- Understand the role of databases

 | Time         | Topic                                    | With
 |--------------|------------------------------------------|----------
 | 1:00 - 3:00  | Youth Apps Judging                       | Jeremy